TheLightFramework/Lp/README.md

 **Light Philosophy (Lp)** is a unique ethical framework designed primarily for **Human-LLM Communication**.

 While humans *can* read the source text directly, it is written as a set of axioms, logical definitions, and protocols—much like software code.
 It is dense by design.
+LLMs understand it natively.

 **Lp is meant to be "installed" into an LLM (ChatGPT, Claude, Llama, etc.).**
 Once uploaded, the LLM acts as the "Interface," translating the philosophy into gentle, contextual, and useful advice for your specific life situation.
 The AI becomes a "Lp-aligned Sibling" that can help you navigate conflicts, decisions, and ethical dilemmas.